 The SWRCB is updating the California Ocean Plan, and the 2012 amendments are anticipated to address salinity objectives, brine discharges, and marine intakes.
-The OPC will work with other agencies and stakeholders to assist the SWRCB to better define impacts from desalination facilities and identify best site, design, technology, and mitigation and
+The OPC will work with other agencies and stakeholders to assist the SWRCB to better define impacts from desalination facilities and identify best site, design, technology, and mitigation and encourage the use of scientific information in making these decisions and definitions.
+In development of the SWRCB's desalination policy, there is a particular opportunity to consider consistency with the goals to reduce impingement and entrainment that underlie the OPC's OTC resolution and the SWRCB's May 2010 policy.

-15 Water Desalination - Findings and Recommendations (Department of Water Resources (DWR), 2003); California Water Plan Update (DWR, 2009).
-16 In April 2006, the OPC adopted a resolution regarding the use of OTC in coastal waters; in May 2010, the SWRCB adopted a policy requiring cooling water intake structures to reflect the best technology available (BTA) for minimizing adverse environmental impact, and setting an implementation schedule.
+&lt;sup>15 Water Desalination - Findings and Recommendations (Department of Water Resources (DWR), 2003); California Water Plan Update (DWR, 2009).

+&lt;sup>17 In April 2006, the OPC adopted a resolution regarding the use of OTC in coastal waters; in May 2010, the SWRCB adopted a policy requiring cooling water intake structures to reflect the best technology available (BTA) for minimizing adverse environmental impact, and setting an implementation schedule.